AdobeDocs/workfront.en/help/quicksilver/planning/fields/fields-overview.md

 <!--
 title: Field overview
-description: You can add new fields in Adobe Maestro that reflect your organization's lifecycle.
+description: You can add new fields in Adobe Workfront Planning that reflect your organization's lifecycle.
 Fields are attributes of record types.
 hidefromtoc: yes
 author: Alina
 feature: Work Management (***************WE NEED A NEW ONE HERE***********)